-HST Global, Inc. is an Integrated Health and Wellness company that is developing and / or acquiring a network of Wellness Centers worldwide that are primarily focused on the homeopathic and alternative treatment of late stage cancer.
-In addition, the company intends to acquire innovative products for the treatment of late stage cancer.
-In this regard, the company primarily focuses on homeopathic and alternative product candidates that are undergoing or have already completed significant clinical testing for the treatment of late stage cancer.
+HST Global, Inc. is an Integrated Health and Wellness Biotechnology company that is developing and /or acquiring a network of Wellness Centers worldwide that are primarily focused on the homeopathic and alternative treatment of late stage cancer.
+In addition, the company intends to acquire innovative products for the treatment of individual health challenges.
+In this regard, the company primarily focuses on homeopathic and alternative product candidates that are undergoing or have already completed significant clinical testing.

-The company has identified the growing acceptance of alternative cancer treatments worldwide which has placed us in a position to open our own brand of Cancer Treatment Centers.
-This strategy will enable the company to address the challenges individuals face in the treatment of cancer in the later stages.
+The company has identified the growing acceptance of alternative treatments worldwide which has placed us in a perfect position to open our own brand of Treatment Centers.
+This strategy will enable the company to address the challenges individuals face in the treatment challenging and in some cases life threatening diseases.